On Leadership

 Ed Ruggero, author most recently of The First Men In, helps organizations develop the kinds of leaders people want to follow.
 His Gettysburg Leadership Experience teaches battle-tested leadership lessons that endure today.

-Founder and former director of the Center for Women in Politics and Public Policy at the University of Massachusetts, Boston; Adjunct Professor at George Washington University's Trachtenberg School of Public Policy and Public Administration.
+Assistant professor of American Politics at American University; founder and former director of the Center for Women in Politics and Public Policy at the University of Massachusetts, Boston.

 Former CEO of the Girl Scouts of the USA, Frances Hesselbein is the Chairman of the Board of Governors of the Leader to Leader Institute and was the Founding President of the Peter F. Drucker Foundation.